diamantidis/diamantidis.github.io/_posts/2020-04-12-notifying-users-on-ios-app-update.md

 I hope that by adding this feature in your app more and more users will move to the latest version.

-Thanks for reading this post, I hope you find it useful!
+Thanks for reading!
+If you found this post useful, consider [buying me a coffee] to support the blog.
+For questions or comments, feel free to reach out on [X]!

-Feel free to follow me on [X] and share your comments about this post!
+Until next time!

 [phased roll-out]: https://help.apple.com/app-store-connect/#/dev3d65fcee1